corrode/corrode.github.io/content/blog/compile-time-invariants.md

 ## Type-driven development

 There's a deeper lesson here, which applies to idiomatic Rust code in general:
-**Lean into the type system to enforce invariants at compile-time.**
+**If in doubt, lean into the type system to enforce invariants at compile-time.**

 An invariant is a condition that must always hold true.
 You want to enforce these invariants as early as possible.